Spherical two-distance sets and eigenvalues of signed graphs: Introduction

 \section{Introduction}

 A set of unit vectors in $\R^d$ is a \emph{spherical two-distance set} if the inner products of distinct vectors only take two values.
 The problem of determining the maximum size of spherical two-distance sets is a deep and natural problem in discrete geometry.
 Some of the earliest results in this area date to the seminal work of Delsarte, Goethals, and Seidel \cite{DGS77}.
 They prove that a spherical two-distance set in $\R^d$ has size at most $\tfrac12 d(d+3)$.
-This bound is close to the truth, as taking the $\frac12 d(d+1)$ midpoints on the edges of a regular simplex form a spherical two distance set in $\R^d$.
-The maximum size of spherical two-distance sets has been determined in many small dimensions; see \cite{M09,BY13,Y17}.
+This bound is close to the truth, as taking the $\frac12 d(d+1)$ midpoints on the edges of a regular simplex form a spherical two-distance set in $\R^d$.
+Recently Glazyrin and Yu \cite{GY18} determined that the maximum size of spherical two-distance sets in $\R^d$ is indeed $\frac12 d(d+1)$ whenever $d \ge 7$ and $d+3$ is not an odd perfect square; see \cite{M09,BY13,Y17} for results in many small dimensions.

 Given a set $A \subset [-1,1)$, a \emph{spherical $A$-code} is a set $S$ of unit vectors in $\R^d$ where $\langle x,y\rangle \in A$ for all distinct $x,y \in S$.
 We write $N_A(d)$ the maximum size of a spherical $A$-code in $\R^d$.
 In this paper, we are primarily interested in the case $A = \{\alpha, \beta\}$ for fixed $-1 \le \beta < \alpha < 1$ and large $d$, in which case we write $N_{\alpha,\beta}(d)$ instead of $N_{\{\alpha,\beta\}}(d)$.